Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about vitiligo sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 John E. Harris, M.D., Ph.D, Global Vitiligo Foundation Board of Directors earned his medical degree and a Ph.D. from the University of Massachusetts Medical School.
 He is the author of numerous journal articles and chapters studying treatments, pathophysiology, and quality of life for people with vitiligo and other skin conditions.
-Learn more about him here
+Learn more about him here.

 Eric Peacock is the cofounder and CEO of MyHealthTeam and a vitiligo patient.
 He believes that people diagnosed with a chronic health condition should not face it alone and do not need to reinvent the wheel.
-Learn more about him here
+Learn more about him here.

 Recent Articles